MARKETING PLAN + WEBSITE DESIGN + SQUARESPACE E-COMMERCE + ONGOING ADMIN

 I started working with Footloose Sports, the top outdoor gear store in Mammoth Lakes, CA, on their marketing efforts several years ago.

 Our first step was working together to create a 40-page comprehensive marketing plan.
 They were preparing to hire a marketing assistant for the first time and knew they needed a comprehensive marketing resource to help with onboarding and job success.

-In early 2020, we ditched Weebly and built Footloose a beautiful new site on Squarespace that included a basic online store so they could conduct their annual end-of-season bike sale online and start selling skis that winter.
+When the right time came, we ditched Weebly and built Footloose a beautiful new site on Squarespace that included a basic online store so they could conduct their annual end-of-season bike sale online and start selling skis that winter.
 This new site allowed Footloose to step into e-commerce and served as a low-investment interim site while we continued to figure out what the business needed most in a new website.

 With this already in place, Footloose Sports was well-equipped to increase online sales when the world shut down in 2020.
 The planned bike sale and ski sales went smoothly, and we’re continuing work toward a more substantial e-commerce website build as they continue to grow.
 Squarespace has been a perfect stepping stone between Weebly and their future e-commerce website, especially in its ease of use and small learning curve for in-house employees to manage inventory.